 The Amazon Technical Interview Process

-The Technical Phone Screen Round
+Technical Phone Screen Round

 The technical phone screen typically lasts 15 to 30 minutes.

-The Amazon online Coding Assignment
+Online Coding Assignment

 Developing your problem-solving skills is key to acing this round.
 You’ll also be asked to articulate your approach and solution path.
 The idea is to find the most optimal solution to the problem at hand.

 The Amazon Onsite Interview — The Loop

 In fact, your performance in this round will determine if you’re the right fit or not.

-Focus on the important stuff
+1. Focus on the Important Stuff

 So as a thumb rule, quit focusing on the unimportant stuff and stick to what’s important.